NICMx/Jool/en/usr-flags-global.md

 When an external (IPv4) node first attempts to open a connection and there's no [BIB entry](bib.html) for it, Jool normally answers with an Address Unreachable (type 3, code 1) ICMP error message, since it cannot know which IPv6 node the packet is heading.

-In the case of TCP, the situation is a little more complicated because the IPv4 node might be attempting a <a href="https://github.com/NICMx/NAT64/issues/58#issuecomment-43537094" target="_blank">Simultaneous Open of TCP Connections</a>.
+In the case of TCP, the situation is a little more complicated because the IPv4 node might be attempting a <a href="{{ site.repository-url }}/issues/58#issuecomment-43537094" target="_blank">Simultaneous Open of TCP Connections</a>.
 To really know what's going on, Jool has to store the packet for 6 seconds.

 `--maximum-simultaneous-opens` is the maximum amount of packets Jool will store at a time.
 The default means that you can have up to 10 "simultaneous" simultaneous opens; Jool will fall back to immediately answer the ICMP error message on the eleventh one.